 - Quadrature Gear Tooth Sensors output two digital square wave pulse trains that are out of phase.
 By comparing the channels a tachometer can indicate the direction of rotation along with a speed or a counter can increase or decrease a count.

 - Speed and Direction Gear Tooth Sensors output a single square wave pulse train for monitoring speed or tracking count along with a second output that switches between a high and low voltage dependent on the direction of rotation.

 - Speed and Direction Quadrature Gear Tooth Sensors provide the combined function of our Quadrature Gear Tooth Sensors and Speed and Direction sensors.
 These 5 wire sensors output two out of phase pulsing channels and the high/low output of the Speed and Direction Sensors in a single package.

 Speed Switch Sensors for Gears

 When detecting an over-speed, under-speed, or zero-speed condition is required in an application any of our Gear Tooth Sensors can be connected to a precision programmed Speed Switch Meter.
-Or for a lower cost solution where the exact switch point is not critical, Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.
-This low-cost solution will switch on/off within +/- 15% of the specified switch frequency.
+Or for a lower cost solution Gear Tooth Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.

 To learn more about gear tooth speed sensors, selecting or designing gears as targets, and the importance of the gear pitch when using Quadrature or Speed/Direction sensors check our Application Notes for more information.